fraspass/pitman_yor/INPUT.md

 hadoop fs -text MY_FOLDER/auth.txt.gz | ./get_auth_graph.py > lanl_graph.txt
 ```

-Given the LANL edge list, it is possible to obtain empirical Bayes estimates of the hyperparameters $\alpha$ and $d$ using the code in `opt.py`:
+Given the LANL edge list, it is possible to obtain empirical Bayes estimates of the hyperparameters $ \alpha $ and $ d $ using the code in `opt.py`:

 ```
 cat lanl_graph.txt | ./opt.py --ret alpha > alpha.txt